IMPACT READY Hole Saw

 Features

-• Ejection spring for easy plug removal
+• Ejection spring for easier plug removal

-• Raised shoulder to prevent drill breakthroughs
+• Raised shoulder to help prevent breakthrough when hole is complete

 Specifications

-Material Bi-Metal
+Material Bi-metal

 Model Number: D180012IR